sabre-io/sabre.io/source/dav/0bytes.md

 encoding to create new files.

 There are many webservers that do not support this.
-We recommend to use Apache with mod_php (not fastcgi) and **a recent version** of nginx.
+We recommend to use Apache with mod_php (not fastcgi) or **a recent version** of nginx.
 Avoid Lighttpd.

 When servers don't properly support chunked transfer encoding, the end result seems to consistently be that either:

-A `411 Length Required` error is returned, or the server completely discards the request body (from `PUT`) and effectively tells PHP and SabreDAV that an empty file was submitted.
+1. A `411 Length Required` error is returned.
+2. Or: r the server completely discards the request body (from `PUT`) and effectively tells PHP and SabreDAV that an empty file was submitted.

 See [Webservers](/dav/webservers) for more information.